rogaha/www.docker.io/_pages/getting-started.md

 {% endblock %}

 {% block copy_interactive_tutorial %}
-## Interactive tutorial
+## <a id="h_tutorial"></a>Interactive tutorial

-The quickest way to learn how Docker works is to use it!
-Use the following interactive tutorial to get a hands-on
+The best way to learn how Docker works is to use it!

-    experience of using the docker commandline to package and publish your first container.
+This hands-on tutorial is 100% online, so you don't need to install a thing.
+In about 10-15 minutes you'll be familiar with the basic
+    Docker commands.

 {% endblock %}